Simple and tight device-independent security proofs: An improved dependency on the test probability

 \subsection{Modified min-tradeoff function}

 Below, we apply the EAT on blocks of outputs instead of single rounds directly.
-Let $\mathcal{M}_j$ denote the EAT channels defined by the actions of Steps~\ref{prostep:ini_block}-\ref{prostep:calculate_Ci_EA_mod} in Protocol~\ref{pro:randomness_generation_mod} together with the behaviour of the device.
+Let $\mathcal{M}_j$ denote the EAT channels defined by the actions of Steps~\ref{prostep:ini_block}-\ref{prostep:calculate_Ci_EA_mod} in Protocol~\ref{pro:randomness_generation_mod}, combined with the quantum channels that model the device's actions in those steps.
 It is easy to verify that $\mathcal{M}_j$ fulfil the necessary conditions given in Definition~\ref{def:eat_channels}.

 We now construct a min-tradeoff function for $\mathcal{M}_j$.
 Let $\tilde{p}$ be a probability distribution over $\{0,1,\perp\}$.
 Our goal is to find $F_{\min}$ such that

 where $\vec{A_j}$ is a vector of varying length (but at most $s_{\max}$).
 We use $A_{j,i}$ to denote the $i$'th entry of $\vec{A_j}$ and $A_{j,1}^{j,i-1} = A_{j,1}\dotsc A_{j,i-1}$.
 Since we will only be interested in the entropy of $\vec{A_j}$ we can also describe it as a vector of length $s_{\max}$ which is initialised to be all $\perp$.
 For every actual round being performed in the block the value of $A_{j,i}$ is updated.
 Thus, the entries of $\vec{A_j}$ which correspond to rounds which were not performed do not contribute to the entropy.
 We use similar notation for the other vectors of RVs.